zendesk/biz/README.md

 end
 ```

+Configured timestamps must be in either `HH:MM` or `HH:MM:SS` format.

 Shifts act as exceptions to the hours configured for a particular date; that is,
 if a date is configured with both hours-based intervals and shifts, the shifts
 are in force and the intervals are disregarded.